dakshs629-maker/ola-analytics-python-sql-powerbi/README.txt

 ## Key Insights
 - City A and City B generate over 60% of total revenue.
 - Evening time slots show the highest ride volume across all cities.
 - Cancellation rates are highest in XYZ conditions (e.g., peak hours / specific city).

+Disclaimer: This project is an independent educational analysis using synthetic data and is not affiliated with Ola or ANI Technologies.